eos/eos/doc/faq.rst

 ... use EOS within a virtual Python environment?
 ================================================

-We highly recommend to use EOS within a virtual Python environment.
+We highly recommend to use EOS within a **virtual Python environment**.
 To do so, you need to install the ``virtualenv`` package, and then create a new virtual environment:

 ::